czythu/scCancer/README.md

 (c) We provide a recommended data [`CRC-example (Source: GSE146771)`](https://cloud.tsinghua.edu.cn/f/eeabce03650244cea46e/?dl=1) from 10X Genomics.

+## A Python module for malignant cell identification

+If you are only interested in identifying malignant cells in your own samples or want to reproduce Figure4 in our manuscript, we highly recommend using the pipeline [Figure4.ipynb](https://github.com/czythu/scCancer_MicroEnv/tree/master/MalignantCellIdentification)

+The constructed reference and several query data sets have been uploaded to: .

+The basic processing steps are relied on package `scanpy`, `sklearn` and `xgboost`.

 ## Report Generation for scRNA-seq analysis

 1. The results of cell subtype annotation are stored in folder: cellSubtypeAnno/